sean0x42/kdf/spec/implementations.md

 # Implementations

-This page lists libraries and tools that will help to manage KDF files.
+This page lists libraries and tools that will help to manage and convert KDF files.

 ## Dart

 ::: danger
-Dart KDF is still currently in active development!
-The information below may be out of date, or inaccurate.
+Dart KDF is still currently in active development.
+The information below may be inaccurate or out of date.
 Please check out the [`dart-kdf` repository][1] on GitHub for the latest information.
 :::

-[Dart KDF][1] is the official library for managing KDF documents.
+[Dart KDF][1] is an official library for managing and converting KDF documents.
 You can use it as either a command line application or as a [Dart][2] library.
 It boasts the following features:

  - Loading and saving KDF files.
  - Automatically upgrading KDF documents to newer versions.
+ - Exporting to common file formats, such as `.pdf` and `.epub`.
- - Saving KDF files to a variety of existing formats, including:
+ - Saving to a variety of existing formats, including `.docx` and `.odt`.
-   - `.pdf`
-   - `.docx`
-   - `.odt`
-   - `.epub`
-   - `.html`
- - Converting existing formats into KDF, including:
+ - Converting existing formats into KDF, including `.docx` and `.odt`.
-   - `.docx`
-   - `.odt`

 ## Other Languages